SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

   (jupyter-available-kernelspecs t))
 ```

-Calling `M-x my/jupyter-refresh-kernelspecs` after a switch will give you a new kernel.
-Just keep in mind that the kernelspec seems to be attached to a session, so you'd also have to change the session name to get a new kernel.
+Calling `M-x my/jupyter-refresh-kernelspecs` after an environment switch will give you a new kernel.
+Just keep in mind that a kernelspec seems to be attached to a session, so you'd also have to change the session name to get a new kernel.

 ```python
 import sys